 Nektar’s Panorama P1 packs a ton of control into a smaller device.
 It has eight channels of faders and rotary encoders plus a master fader, eight additional encoders, ten assignable LED-backlit buttons, a large complement of toggleable transport and function controls, plus a small color TFT display for in-depth menu system.
 The mode buttons above and below the display allow you to quickly cycle through 20 presets for mixing, transport, and track-level controls.
 Also has a MIDI footswitch jack for easy start/stop with an instrument in your hands.
 With out-of-the-box functionality for every major DAW, the P1 is a very attractive option for plug-in-and-go MIDI control.

 The X-Touch by Behringer is a prosumer-level DAW control surface with an enormous feature set for the money.
 Each of its eight channels has an assignable rotary encoder, colorful LCD “scribble strip” readout for displaying control messages, record arm, solo, mute, and track select, plus a 100mm motorized fader.
-To the right of the main track controls are a ninth motorized fader for master volume, LCD timecode display, function, automation, and utility buttons, transport controls, plus jog dial and navigation arrows.
-Once you learn how to use all of the controls you could easily throw your mouse in the trash and use only the X-Touch for controlling your DAW.
+To the right of the main track controls are a ninth motorized fader control for master volume, LCD timecode display, function, automation, and utility buttons, transport controls, plus jog dial and navigation arrows.
+On the rear you’ll find footswitch and expression pedal input jacks, MIDI in/out, USB hub, and ethernet connectivity.
+Once you learn how to use the controls you could easily throw your mouse in the trash and use only the X-Touch for controlling your DAW.
 (Just kidding, don’t throw away your mouse.)
 Behringer also sells a more affordable version with a single fader if the price tag proves too much, and for those on the other end of the spectrum they also sell X-Touch Extender modules with eight additional channels of control.

 Incredibly popular among our Home Studio Enthusiasts Facebook group, the Presonus Faderport has many of the same features of similarly-priced or even more expensive options, but also comes with a copy of PreSonus Studio One Artist.
 Eight 100mm motorized faders, mutes and solo buttons, and LCD “scribble strips”, plus a single rotary encoder with track select and mode controls give you command of eight tracks at once.
 The large transport and recording controls, jog dial, footswitch jack, and assignable function buttons give you plenty of control over your sessions.
 For those on smaller budgets or greater demands than the 8-fader version, the Faderport also comes in 1- and 16-fader versions.